-Read the Environmental Specifications in Section 2.1 before you mount the TR-FFT cabinet.
-This will ensure that you select a suitable location.
+Read the environmental specifications in Section 2.1 before you mount the TR-FFT cabinet.
+This will ensure that you select a suitable location to install the cabinet.

-The TR-FFT cabinet can be surface or flush-mounted.
+The cabinet can be surface or flush- mounted.
 Do NOT flush-mount in a wall designed as a fire break.